We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The dryness in the air makes moisture in your body quickly evaporate.
 That’s why your hands and lips crack, and your mouth feels parched during the cold months.

-Winter air can also leech moisture from the mucous membranes inside your nose, leaving your nose dry and irritated.
+Winter air can also take moisture away from the mucous membranes inside your nose, leaving your nose dry and irritated.
 Raw nasal passages are why some people get frequent nosebleeds during the winter.

 What you can do

-One way to add moisture to the air is to install a humidifier in your house, or turn on a cool-mist vaporizer — especially when you sleep.
-Just be sure to keep the overall humidity in your house set below 50 percent.
+One way to add moisture to the air is to install a humidifier in your house or turn on a cool-mist vaporizer, especially when you sleep.
+Just be sure to keep the overall humidity in your house set below 50%.
 Any higher and you can encourage the growth of mold, which can also irritate your sensitive nose.

-Use an over-the-counter (OTC) hydrating nasal spray to replenish parched nasal passages.
-And when you go outside, cover your nose with a scarf to prevent any remaining moisture in your nose from drying up.
+You can also use an over-the-counter (OTC) saline nasal spray to replenish parched nasal passages.
+When you go outside, you may choose to cover your nose with a scarf to prevent any remaining moisture in your nose from drying up.

 Better known as hay fever, allergic rhinitis is the itchy, irritated nose, sneezing, and stuffiness you get after being exposed to an allergy trigger.